 Yes, when you use the hosting services at Yellowstar, compared to a situation in which you are responsible for the Yellowstar applications hosting yourself, you experience a number of certainties and benefits.
 Roughly, these benefits can be subdivided into operational, financial and compliance aspects.
 Read the advantages of hosting in our article.

 What does your future look like regarding technology for your transport?
 Do you prefer an in-house solution or do you have doubts about the reliability of your IT-systems.
 How to get the fastest result from your new IT environment.Read more →

 To meet consistently increasing performance requirements, many companies seek innovative IT solutions for their logistical processes.
-The hinterland platform offers intermodal operators a solid basis with high speed data processing and connecting of all systems.Read more →
+The hinterland platform offers intermodal operators a solid base with high speed data processing.Read more →